jokercsi/BERT-based-ABSA-LDA-stock-prediction-model/DATASET.md

 ## Steps of Data-Processing
 ### 1. Price Data
-get .csv file using by yfinance
+get price data(Dow 30, Nasdaq, S&P 500) using by yfinance and save it as .csv file
- - Dow 30
- - Nasdaq
- - S&P 500

 [Process of extracting price data](data-processing/priceTimeSeries.ipynb)